jleopold28/snippets-and-notes/README.md

 ### Ansible

-Collection of simple playbooks using Ansible >= 2.0.
+Collection of simple playbooks and roles using Ansible >= 2.0.

 ### C++